 CARES Act Impact on Philanthropy

-The recently enacted CARES act includes several provisions that makes most individual taxpayers eligible for significant tax benefits for charitable contributions made this year (2020).
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act includes several provisions that makes most individual taxpayers eligible for significant tax benefits for charitable contributions made this year (2020).
 Two of these benefits include:

 - $300 Above-the-Line Charitable Deduction - Individuals who do not itemize their deductions will be eligible to claim up to $300 of charitable deductions in 2020, on top of the standard deduction.